 Inadequate Production of Tears

-- deficiency of vitamin A (rare in the United States)
+- deficiency of vitamin A, which is rare in the

-- laser surgery, such as LASIK (usually temporary)
+- laser eye surgery, such as LASIK.
+Dry eyes are usually

 Certain drugs can cause dry eyes, including: